LarremoreLab/LarremoreLab.github.io/_pages/manual.md

 Make your work easily Googleable, but consider also doing privacy checks, and an Incognito Google Audit, where you turn off cookies and look yourself up.
 Like what you see?

 Be a good person at conferences.
-Compliment speakers only on their science, after their talks.
+Compliment speakers only on their science or talk, not their appearance.
 Go to the talks of your peers in the lab.
+Invite stragglers to join your group for meals.

 ## Onboarding Checklist